 Jazz-Sextet of Georgia was founded on the initiative of three members of the group in 1996.
-At first the group was lead by the director of the State Georgian Orchestra - Ilia Kalandadze.
+At first, the group was led by the director of the State Georgian Orchestra - Ilia Kalandadze.

 Nowadays the group works intensively in the direction of jazz-folk and Georgian classical music.

-The nucleus of the "Jazz Septet" is also composed of the former "Jazz Choral" soloists and this determined the take over of the best traditions of the once well known ensemble.
-Their wide-range repertoire includes world jazz, classical and jazz compositions based on Georgian vocal polyphony and intonation.
-This is the only ensemble in the country, which due to the splendid talent of each performer has created an exquisite sound of big band.
+The nucleus of the "Jazz Septet" is also composed of the former "Jazz Choral" soloists and this determined the takeover of the best traditions of the once well-known ensemble.
+Their wide-range repertoire includes world jazz, classical, and jazz compositions based on Georgian vocal polyphony and intonation.
+This is the only ensemble in the country, which due to the splendid talent of each performer has created an exquisite sound of a big band.

 DAVID MAZANASHVlLI (Jazz piano)

 Has played piano from the age of 6.
 He performed with his trio in Germany, Switzerland, France, and the USA.
 Now he performs solo programs with his compositions.

 OTAR MAGRADZE GROUP